-Sara is the gal behind the scenes, handling all of the marketing and communications initiatives, social media, newsletter and patient outreach.
+Sara is the gal behind the scenes, handling all of the marketing and communications initiatives, events, newsletter and patient outreach.
 She graduated from the massage therapy program at the Swedish Institute and also works as a licensed massage therapist at Finish Line.
-She will be recognized as a Fellow of Applied Functional Science (FAFS) through the internationally acclaimed Gray Institute once she graduates from the program in 2015.
-She has been with Finish Line since 2012.
+She is recognized as a Fellow of Applied Functional Science (FAFS) through the internationally acclaimed Gray Institute.
+She has been with Finish Line since 2011.

 - Professional Certifications

 - Fellow of Applied Functional Science from the Gray Institute

 - Trigger Point Therapy and TPT SmartCore Certified

 - College: University of Missouri-Columbia and the Swedish Institute

 - My teams: Can the Olympics be a team?
 (I love the Olympics) Really I’m just a big sports fan.
 I always cheer for Mizzou.

 - Favorite music to listen to at work: Indie station (or whatever the one is that plays Mumford & Sons and the Lumineers)